 27. The Brink by Martyn J. Pass – After a year of hiding underground, Alan Harding emerges into a society facing extinction while relying upon solar energy to light their world.
 A slow death brought on by the collapse of a society only beckons the worst fate yet.

 28. Enduring the Crisis by K.D.
-Kinney – The prepping Powell family have been preparing years for this event.
+Kinney – The prepping Powell family has been preparing for years for this event.
 But when an EMP nuclear attack wipes out the grid, they realize that they were not as prepared as they thought they were.

 Enduring the Crisis is the tale of one family’s journey of survival through one of the darkest periods of man.